nicksteinbauer/redbarncms/src/pages/services/survey.md

 prettytitle1: Survey
 prettytitle2: ""
 date: 2021-08-12T15:22:01.655Z
-description: "Our Survey Department can assist you in establishing your property lines with land surveying and site mapping services.
-Let our land surveying team establish your property lines with a boundary survey  If you require  an ALTA/NSPS land title survey for your industrial or commercial site development, financing or sale, we can help. "
+description: Our Survey Division can assist you in establishing your property lines with land surveying and site mapping services.
+Let our land survey team establish your property lines with a boundary survey.
+If you require an ALTA/NSPS land title for your industrial or commercial site development, financing, or sale, we can help.
 featuredservice: true
 featuredimage: /img/adobestock_302757584.jpg
 ---
-Our Survey Department can assist you in establishing your property lines with land surveying and site mapping services.
+Our Survey Division can assist you in establishing your property lines with land surveying and site mapping services.
 Let our land survey team establish your property lines with a boundary survey.
 If you require an ALTA/NSPS land title for your industrial or commercial site development, financing, or sale, we can help.

 **Survey Services**